AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_common.rst

       pragma Annotate (Xcov, Exempt_Off);
    end Eassert;

-We declare a coverage exemption region to state that coverage violations are expected and not to be considered as a testing campaign deficiency.

-Indeed, in nominal circumstances, we expect that we never reach here with ``T`` False, so the inner ``raise`` statement is never executed and the ``not T`` decision controlling the ``if`` is only exercised one way.
+We declare an exemption region to state that coverage violations are expected and not to be considered as a testing campaign deficiency.
+Indeed, we expect never to reach here with ``T`` False in nominal circumstances, so the inner ``raise`` statement is never executed and the ``not T`` decision controlling the ``if`` is only exercised one way.

 **Reporting about exempted regions**